AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \centering
 \includegraphics[max width=\linewidth]{diff_adjustment_alg_times_2_sag}
 \caption{
-  How are the implicit contexts of two different networks related?
+  How are the convertible contexts of two different networks related?
   Without the market context, there's no conversion path that allows for the conversion of work.
   These are the same conversions that miners use to determine which network is most profitable for them.
   Double-lined arrows indicate \emph{market context}.